T3NC1V3/Plat-former/README.md

   Assets from https://quaternius.com

-  Basic code from Lab 1 of INFR 1110 - Programming for Games II
+  Basic code from Lab 1 of INFR 1110 - Programming for Games II.
+WILL CHANGE